Follow us on Instagram

 Now Reading: Wild LA: Explore the Amazing Nature In and Around Los Angeles

 Wild LA Wednesdays Book Club is open to all, join us anytime!
-We’re meeting every 2 weeks May-September 2020, 7:30-8:45 pm on Zoom for Wild LA group discussions, guest speakers and fun activities.
+We’re meeting every 2 weeks through Fall 2020, 7:30-8:45 pm on Zoom for Wild LA group discussions, guest speakers and fun activities.
 And if you’re in the LA area, we have a limited supply of free books! (details below) Our volunteer book committee (Dorothy, Machiko, Leslie, Melissa, Lupita, Xana & Bryan) plan easy reading assignments for each session, and we have more surprises planned for the coming weeks.
-Sign up on our Eventbrite to join the Book Club!
-See details below.

 Reading & Book Club Schedule